simo1427/libglcmsw/README.md

 # libglcmsw

 ## Introduction
+The library uses [`openslide-python`](https://github.com/openslide/openslide-python) and [`scikit-image`](https://github.com/scikit-image/scikit-image)
-This library provides the necessary tools to generate sliding window images.
+to provide the necessary tools to generate sliding window images.
 It accepts a variety of formats:
 - those supported by PIL
 - supported by OpenSlide (for biomedical images):
   - Aperio (.svs, .tif)